 Zak Bond, policy officer (air quality) at the British Lung Foundation, says: ‘There’s never been a more important time for all of us to think about the quality of the air we are breathing within our own homes.

 For the 12 million people in the UK living with respiratory condition, such as asthma or chronic obstructive pulmonary disease (COPD), it’s particularly important to minimise exposure to indoor pollutants, which can cause a flare up of their symptoms.

-There are some simple steps we can all take to improve indoor air quality such as keeping rooms well-aired by opening windows several time a day and particularly when we are cooking or using the shower.
+There are some simple steps we can all take to improve indoor air quality, such as keeping rooms well aired by opening windows several times a day and particularly when we are cooking or using the shower.
 It’s also important to keep the rooms at a comfortable temperature throughout the day to reduce the levels of moisture in the air which can result in mould.